ETdoFresh/jscsharp/README.md

 npm run dev
 ```

+### Viewing the Application
+There are two ways to view the development server:
+1. Press `F5` to launch the development server with an external browser
+2. Press `Ctrl+Shift+B` to open the development server in VSCode's Simple Browser view

 ## Project Plan (from PLAN.md)
 - **Phase 1: UI Foundation**
   - Basic layout (HTML `div`s for sidebar, editor, preview)